"International Journal of Physical Education, Sports and Health"

 For the purpose of the study Pre-Post Purposive sampling design was used.
 Fifteen state level male Kho-Kho players were selected and equally divided into three groups: HIITG, MIITG, and CG.
 Age ranged from 17-20 years.
 As variable Aerobic capacity and 50 meter drill of High and Moderate Intensity were taken.
 Two different types of Training were given to experimental groups for 6 weeks (3 days/week).
 The data was collected before and after training through Yo-Yo Intermittent Recovery Test (Level-1).
 Aerobic capacity has been expressed as estimated maximal oxygen uptake (VO2

 Max).
 For statistical analysis ANCOVA, Levene’s Test of Equality, Descriptive Statistics and Bonferroni Post-Hoc Test ware applied.
 The level of significance was set at p- 0.05.
 All the statistical analysis was performed in SPSS (Trial Version).
 As result there was a significant effect of high and moderate intensity interval training on aerobic capacity of Kho-Kho players.Pages: 75-79 | 194 Views 19 DownloadsDownload Full Article:

 How to cite this article:

-Mrinal Das and Dr. Kallol Chatterjee.
+Mrinal Das, Dr. Kallol Chatterjee.
 Effect of high and moderate intensity interval training on aerobic capacity of kho-kho players.
-International Journal of Physical Education, Sports and Health.
-2019; 6(6): 75-79.
+Int J Phys Educ Sports Health 2019;6(6):75-79.